GroundSix/asink/README.md

 * Written in [Go](http://golang.org)
 * Can automate [SSH sessions](https://github.com/GroundSix/asink#remote-access-ssh)
-* Very easy to get started with
+* Very simple to get started with
-* Comes with 3 main different ways to use
-  * Via local configuration file
-  * Remote configuration file
-  * Small internal server
 * Excellent speed and performance
-* Public API for Go developers
-* Client libraries for other languages
+* Client libraries and support for other languages

 ## New in v0.1.1

-The main focus for this release is the public Go API for using Asink as part of your own program.
-Due to this, the vast bulk has been compleatly re-written with a much cleaner API for you to take advantage of concurrently running tasks or code within your program.
-Refer to the API usage section for more info on this.

-In terms of Asink, the program, there has been added support for YAML configuration as appose to just JSON, the same command can be ran on multiple remote machines at the same time and installing software has become either locally or remotly has become much easier.
+The main focus for v0.1.1 was to have a complete rewrite of the public Go API that Asink has internally depended on since the project started.
+This has since been moved over to [asink/libasink](https://github.com/asink/libasink) and development will continue on both the independant package and this command line tool.

 ## Getting Started